Berkeley-CS61B/website-sp24/labs/lab09/index.md

 - Generating a two dimensional `TETile[][]` array.
 - Using the tile rendering engine to display the `TETile[][]` array.

-The API for the tile rendering engine is simple.
+Read through the code to see an example of how the tile rendering API works.
 After creating a `TERenderer` object, you need to call the `initialize` method, specifying the width and height of your world, where the width and height are given in terms of the number of tiles.
 Each tile is 16 pixels by 16 pixels, so for example, if we called `ter.initialize(10, 20)`, we'd end up with a world that is 10 tiles wide and 20 tiles tall, or equivalently 160 pixels wide and 320 pixels tall.

-`TETile` objects are also quite simple.
+The code also demonstrates how to work with `TETile` objects.
 You can either build them from scratch using the `TETile` constructor (see `TETile.java`), or you can choose from a palette of pregenerated tiles in the file `Tileset.java`.
 For example, the code from `BoringWorldDemo.java` below generates a 2D array of tiles and fills them